daniel8lopes/omnia3/docs/pages/omnia3/Modeler/omnia3_modeler_webcomponents.md

 ## 5. Communicate with OMNIA API
-If the Web Component needs data from the OMNIA API, you can use a HTTP Client that is already setted.
+If the Web Component needs data from the OMNIA API, you can use a HTTP Client that is already set.

 Check the sample below to know how to do it.
 ```javascript